-I’ve completed the arduous 12-day Everest Base Camp Trek in Nepal, tackled the most challenging summit of my life climbing Kilimanjaro and have taken a journey through sacred lands on the Lost City trek in the Sierra Nevada de Santa Marta mountain range in northern Colombia.
+I’ve completed the arduous 12-day Everest Base Camp Trek in Nepal, tackled the most challenging summit of my life climbing Kilimanjaro, and completed the journey through sacred lands on the Lost City trek in the Sierra Nevada de Santa Marta mountain range in northern Colombia.
 Even without multi-day expeditions, more minor calls to trek Rainbow Mountain in Peru, clamber Kota Kinabalu in Malaysian Borneo or reach Mount Fuji in Japan remain some of my most extraordinary adventures.

 But there’s as much wonder in the scramble up.
 Climbing a mountain will kill your ego but teach you patience.
 Mountain exploration is an emotional journey and a chance to look inward as it is a landscape voyage.
 When you take days to scale a summit, you soon realise that distance isn’t the only thing you end up measuring.

-The following mountains captions sum up why we are drawn to the unspoken allure of the peaks and what we, as visitors, can gain from the experience.
+The following mountain captions sum up why we are drawn to the unspoken allure of the peaks and what we, as visitors, can gain from the experience.

 Mountain Love Quotes and Sayings

-The great naturalist and conservationist John Muir sums up how we are emotionally stirred by the site of great peaks in his famous mountain quotes.
+In his famous mountain quotes, the great naturalist and conservationist John Muir sums up how the sight of great peaks emotionally stirs us.